Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

-Clearly, filled ball spaces seem to be more natural ground for topological considerations.
-We can see, that the sequence from Example \ref{PiotrusPan} is not b-convergent if we replace the ball space $(\R,\B_{(0,+\infty)})$ with the filled version.
-We also see that the convergence in $(\R,d_d)$ coincides with b-convergence in $(\R,\B_{S}^+)$, where $S:=(0,1]$, as only the constant (from some point) sequences are convergent in both of these spaces.
+Clearly, {complemented} ball spaces seem to be a more natural ground for topological considerations.
+We can see, that the sequence from Example \ref{PiotrusPan} is not $\B_{(0,\infty)^+}$-convergent if we replace the ball space $(\R,\B_{(0,+\infty)})$ with the {complemented} version.
+We also see that the convergence in $(\R,d_d)$ (where $d_d$ stands for discrete metric) coincides with $\B_S^+$-convergence in $(\R,\B_{S}^+)$, where $S:=(0,1]$, as in both of these spaces, only the ultimately constant sequences are convergent. {However, we must be careful, because using complemented ball spaces may lead to {the} loss of spherical completeness.
+Therefore, a proper choice of a ball structure may vary depending on the situation.}